joshuasamuel4825/Movie-Recommendation-Model/README.md

  with 1,000,209 movie ratings of 3,900 movies made by 6,040 users

-Uisng this data source we are all set to explore the behavioral patterns and the ones of the movies to build a predictive systems for true movie fans.t’s officially showtime for machine learning
+Uisng this data source we are all set to explore the behavioral patterns and the ones of the movies to build a predictive systems for true movie fans.
+It’s officially showtime for machine learning